YahyaBekirCanevi/iceberg-case/DESIGN.md

 - **Integration Tests**: Focus on `TransactionsController` and Database.
   - Verify API endpoints work as expected.
   - Verify data is correctly saved to MongoDB.

+## 6. Most Challenging / Riskiest Part

+### Challenge: Financial Breakdown Immutability vs. Data Integrity

+The most critical design decision was how to store the financial breakdown.

+- **Risk**: Calculating commissions dynamically every time (on read) risks inconsistency if agent details (e.g., commission rates, roles) change in the future.
+- **Mitigation**: We chose the **Snapshot Pattern**.
+  - When a transaction is `COMPLETED`, we calculate the financials _once_ and store them as an embedded document within the transaction.
+  - This ensures that historical financial records remain accurate even if business rules or agent details change later.
+  - We also store the `agentName` at the time of the transaction to preserve the historical context.

+## 7. What to Improve in the Future

+### 1. Audit Logging

+- **Why**: In financial systems, "who changed what and when" is crucial.
+- **Next Step**: Implement a dedicated `AuditLog` collection that tracks every state change, user action, and sensitive data modification.

+### 2. Role-Based Access Control (RBAC)

+- **Why**: Currently, the system likely allows broad access.
+In reality, only admins should be able to approve `COMPLETED` status or view sensitive financial breakdowns.
+- **Next Step**: Implement Guards and Decorators (e.g., `@Roles('ADMIN')`) to restrict sensitive endpoints.

+### 3. Reporting & Analytics Module

+- **Why**: The current system stores data but doesn't aggregate it.
+- **Next Step**: Create a separate module for generating monthly reports, agent performance metrics, and agency revenue dashboards using MongoDB Aggregation Framework.

+### 4. Notification System

+- **Why**: Stakeholders need to know when a transaction moves to the next stage.
+- **Next Step**: Integrate an event emitter system (e.g., `EventEmitter2`) to send emails or push notifications on status changes.

+### 5. Pagination & Filtering

+- **Why**: As the number of transactions grows, fetching all of them (`GET /transactions`) will become slow and inefficient.
+- **Next Step**: Implement pagination (limit/offset or cursor-based) and filtering (by status, date range, agent) for list endpoints.

+### 6. Rate Limiting & Security

+- **Why**: To protect the API from abuse and denial-of-service attacks.
+- **Next Step**: Implement `ThrottlerModule` to limit the number of requests per IP/User.

+### 7. CI/CD Pipeline

+- **Why**: To ensure code quality and automate deployments.
+- **Next Step**: Set up GitHub Actions or GitLab CI to run tests automatically on PRs and deploy to staging/production on merge.